 4. Moving about and manipulating objects;

 6. Health and physical well-being.

 The Social Security Administration does have a “Compassionate Allowances” list.
-For more information, you can read our blog post here.
 The conditions on this list meet the standards for disability benefits and so, the evaluation process is shortened.

 What income or resources does the Administration consider?
 Generally speaking, the Administration will look at the income of the parent(s) with whom the child lives, including stepparents.
 A portion of the parents’ income and resources will be considered available to the child.
 Deductions are made for other children living in the home, and the remaining amount is considered to determine whether the child meets the income and resource requirements.

 What this means for you: At Pyfer Reese, we know that parents are fighting hard to ensure their children receive the education and benefits they deserve.
 We want to team with you to make sure your child receives the best benefits possible.
 If you have a question about your student’s entitlement to Social Security benefits, we can help.
-Attorneys Gabriella H. Farhat and Lauren E. Martin are authorized representatives with the Social Security Administration, meaning they can advocate for you or your child to receive benefits.
+Attorney Gabriella H. Farhat is an authorized representative with the Social Security Administration, meaning they can advocate for you or your child to receive benefits.

 Make Pyfer Reese your choice!
 Call 717.299.7342 to schedule a consultation regarding your education law and or social security needs.